Therapy for Women Navigating Emotionally Confusing or Controlling Relationships

 Something Feels Off, Even If You Can’t Fully Explain It Yet

-On the outside, things may look fine—but internally, something feels unsettled.
-You may feel emotionally drained, on edge, or like you’re constantly trying to hold everything together in your relationship.
+On the outside, things may look fine—but internally, you’re shaky and unsettled.
+You may feel emotionally drained, on edge, or like you’re barely holding it together in your relationship.

-You can’t always explain it, but you can feel it: things feel harder than they should.
+You can’t always make sense of it, but you can definitely feel it: things feel way harder than they should.
+How did you end up here?

 You Might Be Experiencing Things Like:

-Feeling like you’re walking on eggshells or carefully managing conversations to avoid tension
+Feeling like you’re walking on eggshells or carefully managing conversations to avoid conflict

-Second-guessing your thoughts, reactions, or decisions more than you used to
+Second-guessing your thoughts, feelings, or decisions more than you used to

-Taking on responsibility for how other people feel while neglecting your own needs
+Taking on responsibility for how others feel while ignoring your own needs

-Pulling away from friends or feeling like others wouldn’t fully understand
+Pulling away from friends/family or feeling like they wouldn’t understand

-Physical stress responses like fatigue, headaches, or stomach tension
+Physical stress responses like fatigue, headaches, or stomach upset

-A quiet sense of self-doubt that’s hard to shake
+A sense of self-doubt that’s hard to shake

 When Things Feel Emotionally Confusing

-You might find yourself overthinking interactions, replaying conversations, or trying to make sense of patterns that don’t feel stable or consistent.
+You might be overthinking interactions, replaying conversations, or trying to make sense of things that seem contradictory.

 You Feel Pulled in Different Directions

-Part of you may want change—space, clarity, or relief.
+Part of you is desperate for change—space, clarity, or relief.

 You may feel stuck between wanting something different and not knowing what that would even look like.

-And underneath all of it, there may be exhaustion from constantly trying to do things “right” or be understood.
+And underneath all of it, you’re exhausted from constantly trying to do things “right” or be understood.

 This Isn’t Just About the Relationship